WESTERN AUSTRALIA SOUTHWEST 13 days

 • The main attraction is viewing some of the biggest timber giants on earth, Western Australia’s majestic tingle trees. <Tours last 90 min.>

-• Explore Willams Bay National Park - famous for its turquoise green waters edged by huge granite boulders.
-The park is a common spot to see whales, dolphins and seals off the coast.
+• Explore Willams Bay National Park - known for its bright green waters and large granite rocks.
+You can often see whales, dolphins, and seals nearby.

 • Overnight: Denmark